mountaineerman/KCP2/README.txt

 -Programming via Arduino IDE succeeds, but Arduino does not restart.
 Cause:
 A prototyping sketch was loaded.
 Everything was working as it should have.

+Symptoms:
+During "full sweep" of a stepper motor, it "bounces" off an edge and stops in the middle instead of in the CCW position.
+Cause:
+Initial miscalibration combined with "resonant speed".
+Fix:
+Do full sweep of motor at a slower speed (300 steps/second) using KMega diagnostic mode.